tzhu2001/easy_rez/README.txt

    This will enable code comparison between package versions.

-The following instructions will demonstrate the REZ release process using GIT as repository.
+The following tutorial will demonstrate the EASY REZ release process using GIT as repository.
+It's production ready, just check this into your own GIT repository and you're set to go.

 It has been tested on Fedora Linux and Windows 8.

 NOTE: for Windows 8 please see appendix to install GIT with Bash.

 **************************